jackiehjm/stx-docs/doc/source/updates/kubernetes/upgrading-all-in-one-simplex.rst

 -   Perform a full backup to allow recovery.

     .. note::
-       Back up files in the /home/sysadmin and /rootdirectories prior to doing an upgrade.
+       Back up files in the /home/sysadmin and /root directories prior to doing an upgrade.
 Home directories are not preserved during backup or restore operations, blade replacement, or upgrades.